peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-19 Crystal Night.md

 >[!redacted]

-- Oz scritches the sprite, gives it some loose fruits and berries; then says, "Aight, boss," and ends the call
+- Oz scritches the sprite, gives it some loose nuts and berries; then says, "Aight, boss," and ends the call
 	- She walks back into the tavern after contemplating smashing her fancy glass and tells the party that she has some business she needs to attend to
 - Hymn gets excited and asks if they can come, but is reminded that they need to seek out books at the All Faiths Temple
 	- Oz invites Hymn to come with her and says that they can go to the temple at some point